Multiport Analytical Pixel Electromagnetic Simulator (MAPES) for AI-assisted RFIC and Microwave Circuit Design: Introduction

+It should be noted that the scope of MAPES is restricted to planar, layered microwave and RFIC structures whose layout can be discretized into a contiguous pixel array over one or more metal layers, with optional inter-layer vias.
+Within this domain, MAPES evaluates \emph{arbitrary pixel patterns}, i.e., the presence/absence of every pixel across the combinatorially large design space.
+MAPES is therefore not intended for arbitrary three-dimensional electromagnetic structures that cannot be represented by such a pixelated, layered formulation; rather, its generality lies in handling any pixel configuration within this design domain through a single closed-form multiport relation.

+A related class of methods precomputes an impedance representation for a ``mother'' structure and reuses it across layout variations~\cite{Johnson1999}; a detailed comparison with MAPES, including PNGF-style methods~\cite{Sun2025}, is given in Section~IV-D.

 The remainder of this paper is organized as follows.
-Section II details the MAPES methodology, including the construction of virtual pixels and diagonal virtual pixels, insertion of virtual ports, extraction of the prior impedance matrix from full-wave simulations, the pixel-to-load mapping algorithm, and the closed-form multiport formulation used for analytical prediction.
-Section III presents four case studies that validate MAPES across technologies and scales: a CMOS 180 nm single-layer layout, a CMOS 65 nm double-layer layout with vias, a single-layer PCB, and a double-layer PCB with vias with S-parameter comparisons against CST.
-Section IV provides a comprehensive comparison and discussion, quantifying accuracy and speed versus full-wave solvers, contrasting MAPES with AI-assisted EM simulators, clarifying modeling assumptions and one-time pre-simulation settings, outlining potential applications (as a simulator, dataset generator, and physics-informed backbone), and discussing connections and differences with MoM-based efficient calculators.
-Section V concludes the paper.
+Section~II details the MAPES methodology.
+Section~III validates MAPES through four case studies spanning single-/double- layer PCB and CMOS 180\,nm/65\,nm structures, with S-parameter comparisons against CST.
+Section~IV compares MAPES with full-wave solvers, AI-assisted emulators, and precomputation-based calculators, and discusses the modeling assumptions, scalability, and physical properties.
+Section~V concludes the paper.